Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Introduction

 \section{Introduction}

-Linearly-solvable Markov decision processes (LMDPs) are a class of problems for reinforcement learning whose Bellman optimality equations are linear in the exponentiated value function~\citep{Kappen2005,TodorovNIPS2007}.
-Because of the linearity, solution methods for LMDPs are more efficient than those for general Markov decision processes (MDPs), both in the model-based and model-free settings.
-Though not as expressive as MDPs, LMDPs can nevertheless model a wide range of decision problems, and there exist methods for approximating MDPs with LMDPs~\citep{TodorovNIPS2007}.

-In the continuous setting, LMDPs frequently appear under the names path-integral control or Kullback-Leibler (KL) control~\citep{KappenML2012}.
-LMDPs are also strongly related to maximum-entropy reinforcement learning, which is known to have favorable properties and is quickly becoming the state-of-the-art for reinforcement learning~\citep{pmlr-v48-mniha16,pmlr-v80-haarnoja18b,NEURIPS2020_2c6a0bae,pmlr-v130-bas-serrano21a}.

-On the other hand, hierarchical reinforcement learning offers a principled framework for reducing the complexity of learning~\citep{sutton1999between,dietterich2000hierarchical,conf/nips/Wen20}.
+A major challenge in reinforcement learning is to design agents that are able to learn efficiently and to adapt their existing knowledge to solve new tasks.

+One way to reduce the complexity of learning is hierarchical reinforcement learning~\citep{sutton1999between,dietterich2000hierarchical,bartomahadevan}.
 By decomposing a task into subtasks, each of which can be solved independently, a solution to the original task can then be composed of the solutions to the subtasks.
 If each subtask is easier to solve than the original task, this may significantly reduce the learning effort of an agent that is learning to perform the task.

+We consider Linearly-solvable Markov decision processes (LMDPs), a class of control problems whose Bellman optimality equations are linear in the (exponentiated) value function~\citep{Kappen2005,TodorovNIPS2007}.
+Because of this, solution methods for LMDPs are more efficient than those for general Markov decision processes (MDPs).
+Though not as expressive as MDPs, LMDPs can nevertheless model a wide range of decision problems, and there exist methods for approximating MDPs with LMDPs~\citep{TodorovNIPS2007}.

+LMDPs frequently appear under the names of path-integral or Kullback-Leibler control in the context of optimal control as probabilistic inference~\citep{KappenML2012,djbook,kappenbook}.
+LMDPs are also strongly related to maximum-entropy reinforcement learning, which is known to have favorable properties and is quickly becoming the state-of-the-art for reinforcement learning~\citep{ziebart,pmlr-v48-mniha16,pmlr-v80-haarnoja18b,levine2018reinforcement,NEURIPS2020_2c6a0bae,pmlr-v130-bas-serrano21a}.

+One of the computational advantages of LMDPs is compositionality, which allows for zero-shot learning of new skills by linearly combining previously learned base skills which only differ in their cost or reward at boundary states~\cite{TodorovNIPS2009,animation}.